 - Ensure the default role of the Totango user is set to this read-only role.

 To avoid connection issues, set

 - Grant read-only role by privileges:

 grant usage on database <your database name> to role totango_ro_role;

 grant usage on schema <your database name>.<your schema name> to role totango_ro_role;

 grant select on all tables in schema <your database name>.<your schema name> to role totango_ro_role;

 grant usage on warehouse <your warehouse name> to role totango_ro_role;

-- Hostname: Hostname of your Snowflake instance.
-The hostname you can get from the browser URL when you are logged in to Snowflake web app.
-It must be a full domain name including the “snowflakecomputing.com”, For example, “dfr432245.us-west.snowflakecomputing.com”.
+Host name: Host name of your Snowflake instance.
+You can get the hostname from the browser URL when you are logged in to Snowflake web app.
+It must be a full domain name, including the “snowflakecomputing.com.”
+For example, “dfr432245.us-west.snowflakecomputing.com”.

-- Username: username of the user you plan to give access to your DB for Totango App
+- Username: Username of the user you plan to give access to your database for Totango

 - Warehouse: The warehouse where this connector data should be fetched from